Wrongful Termination Attorney

 Contact Lawyers for Justice Today for a Free Consultation

-If you feel you’ve been illegally terminated, contact Lawyers for Justice, PC, and we’ll determine if your employer violated any federal or state laws.
-Our wrongful termination lawyers have represented clients in many types of cases.
+If you feel you’ve been wrongfully terminated, contact Lawyers for Justice, PC, and we’ll determine if your employer violated any federal or state laws.
 To get started, call (818) JUSTICE, 818-587-8423 and receive a free consultation, today!

 YOUR BEST California EMPLOYMENT LAW FIRM